 Eggs Benedict Fun Facts We Missed

-Please feel free to let us know if we may have missed some Eggs Benedict fun facts in the comment section below.
+Please feel free to let us know if we may have missed some Eggs Benedict fun facts in the comment section or our food truck forum.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Eggs Benedict